-If someone gives legal advice without a license, that’s called the unauthorized practice of law (UPL).
+If someone gives legal advice without a license, that’s called the unauthorized practice of law (UPL.)
 In California, only attorneys can give legal advice.
-If an attorney loses his or her license to practice, but continues to take and advise clients, that’s also considered the unauthorized practice of law.
+If an attorney loses their license to practice, but continues to take and advise clients, that’s also considered the unauthorized practice of law.

 The State Bar works with other law enforcement agencies to investigate when someone violates the law.
 Here are some situations where you may want to file a complaint: